neuromorphicsystems/land/datasets/FES.md

 The dataset contains a total of 689 min of event-based data, containing 1.6 million annotated faces from 73 participants, comprising 31 female and 42 male subjects.
 Data was collected in two scenarios: wild and controlled.

 Total size is 629.2 Gb of raw event data, and 76.6 Gb of processed data.

+Note: There is a list of recordings that have been identified as mislabelled on https://github.com/Paul-Kielty/FES_dataset_revised.